sherlifelix/blog/_posts/2018-10-28-top-6-animals-that-help-farmers-or-agriculture.md

 blog_category: Nature
 keywords: farmers
 blog_highlight: Test Blog highlight
+description: >-
+  We are not talking about the modern times where most of the activities of agriculture are mechanized.
+If we go back a few centuries  ...
 ---

 We are not talking about the modern times where most of the activities of agriculture are mechanized.
 If we go back a few centuries we can see that animals played a key role in the every day life of a farmer.
 Some of the animals and their roles are: